Mustard Seed Faith

 Jesus talks about the quantity of faith that it takes to do the impossible.
+It is not the quantity of your faith but the quality of faith (confidence) you have in God and God's Word.
 Jesus compares mustard seeds to mountains.
-Jesus says that it only takes a mustard seed amount of faith [confidence] in the principles of the Kingdom of God to remove huge barriers such as mountains.
+Jesus says that it only takes a mustard seed amount of faith (confidence) in the principles of the Kingdom of God to remove huge barriers such as mountains.
 Jesus said if you have a mustard seed amount of faith in the Word of God, nothing would be impossible to you.

 - If I have a mustard seed amount of faith; I will say to the sycamine [mulberry] tree be plucked up by the root and be planted in the sea [somewhere that I am not]; and it will obey me.

 "Why could not we cast him out?
-And Jesus said unto them, Because of your unbelief [apistia]: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, moved here to there; and it shall remove; and nothing shall be impossible unto you.
-Howbeit this kind [of unbelief] goes not out but by prayer and fasting" [Matthew 17:19-21].
+And Jesus said unto them, Because of your unbelief (apistia); for verily I say unto you, If you have faith as a grain of mustard seed, you shall say unto this mountain, moved here to there; and it shall remove; and nothing shall be impossible unto you.
+However this kind (of unbelief) goes not out but by prayer and fasting" [Matthew 17:19-21].

 - Jesus said that it only required a pure faith the size of a grain of a mustard seed to remove a mountain.
 You just need a pure faith the size of a mustard seed to do the impossible.

-- Faith and unbelief comes by what you are hearing or giving your attention to.
+- Faith and unbelief both come by what you are hearing or giving your attention to.
 You must choose to have faith come in your heart by hearing the Word of God [Romans 10:17, Mark 4:24].